-CIP Process and Timeline Time Frame Process County divisions assess future capital needs.
-A recalculation/ November to December reduction of current year's project budgets to account for full prior November to becomber year's expenditures shall be completed.
+CIP Process and Timeline Time Frame Process November to December County divisions assess future capital needs.
+A recalculation/ reduction of current year's project budgets to account for full prior year's expenditures shall be completed.
 This process is commonly referred to as true-up.
 January to March Budget and Management Services prepares for CIP kickoff.
-CIP daridary to Maron Committee meets to discuss status of projects.
-April Budget and Management Services holds CIP kickoff and Дрііі instructional meetings with divisions.
-Divisions shall submit CIP documents to Budget and Management Services, which then reviews and analyzes the divisions' CIP project proposals, operating budget impacts, and probable May to June revenues.
+CIP Committee meets to discuss status of projects.
+April Budget and Management Services holds CIP kickoff and instructional meeting with divisions.
+May to June Divisions shall submit CIP documents to Budget and Management Services, which then reviews and analyzes the divisions' CIP project proposals, operating budget impacts, and probable revenues.
 The documents are given to the CIP Committee, which then meets to evaluate projects.
-The proposed CIP is presented to the County Manager and preparations begin to present to the Board.
-The proposed CIP is presented to the Board during a CIP work session.
-The County Manager presents the tentative Capital July to August Improvements Program and Budget to the BoCC, Clerk of the Circuit Court, County Attorney, division directors, staff, and the media.
-September Two public hearings are held to adopt the County budget, which Обрыный includes the CIP October Budget and CIP take effect.
+CIP presented to the County Manager and preparations begin to present to the Board.
+July to August The proposed CIP is presented to the Board during a CIP work session.
+The County Manager presents the tentative Capital Improvements Program and Budget to the BoCC, Clerk of the Circuit Court, County Attorney, division directors and staff, and the media.
+September Two public hearings are held to adopt the County budget, which includes the CIP October Budget and CIP take effect.